-Researchers find a new pathway for neuron repair
+Researchers have found a pathway for neuron repair that indicate repairing brain connections

-Researchers have discovered a brand-new pathway for repairing nerve cells that could have implications for faster and improved healing.
-These findings demonstrate that dendrites, the component of nerve cells that receive information from the brain, have the capacity to regrow after an injury.
+The means by which the brain connections repair is likely do to a discovery made by Melissa Rolls, associate professor of biochemistry and molecular biology at Penn State.
+A team of researchers discovered a brand-new pathway for repairing nerve cells that could have implications for faster and improved healing.
+These findings demonstrate the component of nerve cells that receive information from the brain, known as dendrites, have the capacity to regrow after an injury.

-Using the fruit fly (Drosophila) as a model system, the researchers took what Rolls calls a “radical approach,” cutting off all of the dendrites in neuron cells.
+Using the fruit fly as a model system, the researchers took cut off all of the dendrites in neuron cells.

 “By cutting off all the dendrites, the cells would no longer be able to receive information, and we expected they might die.
 We were amazed to find that the cells don’t die.
 Instead, they regrow the dendrites completely and much more quickly than they regrow axons.
 Within a few hours they’ll start regrowing dendrites, and after a couple of days, they have almost their entire arbor.
 It’s very exciting — these cells are extremely robust.”